Himalayan Yoga Academy

 Conclusion

-Makar Sankranti is dedicated to the sun god Surya and marks the first day of the sun’s transit into Makara (Capricorn) raashi (zodiac), it also marks the sun’s northward journey and is called Uttarayan for this reason. .
-I pray that it marks the end of difficulties and brings in success, joy and peace in your life.
-May this Makar Sankranti usher in goodness, peace, good health and happiness to your life?
+Makar Sankranti is dedicated to the sun god Surya and marks the first day of the sun’s transit into Makara (Capricorn) Rashi (zodiac), it also marks the sun’s northward journey and is called Uttaraayana for this reason.
+I pray that it marks the end of difficulties and brings success, joy, and peace in your life.
+May this Makar Sankranti usher in goodness, peace, good health, and happiness in your life.
 Here’s sending my best wishes and greetings.

 Poorna Titali Asana (full butterfly)